johnhof/zquest/README.md

 Promise based [ØMQ](http://zeromq.org/) request client.

+Best used in tandem with the [zeromatter](https://www.npmjs.com/package/zeromatter) server framework.

 ## Usage

 Zquest is designed to loosely follow the [request](https://github.com/request/request) module.
 It comes with several build in friendly features: